 And even once it’s been opened, a good bottle of brandy needn’t be finished quickly.
-The bottle can still be stored indefinitely, resulting in only a few subtle changes to the flavour of the liquid.
+The bottle can still be stored indefinitely, resulting in only a few subtle changes to the flavor of the liquid.
 The high alcohol content of brandy means that it will remain safe to consume for some time, making it an ideal spirit to invest in.

 The best brandy-based cocktails

 Cognac was a traditional staple cocktail ingredient and the craft cocktail industry is seeing a recent resurgence for the spirit.
 That means a good bottle of brandy or Cognac is an important purchase for your bar cart.

 The traditional brandy-based cocktail is the Sidecar, made up of your brandy of choice (often Cognac), orange liqueur, and lemon juice.
 With a mix of sweet and sour, it’s a popular choice that always goes down well.

 Other popular brandy-based cocktails include the Manhattan; created by mixing brandy with sweet vermouth and simple syrup, and the Champagne Cocktail, produced by mixing brandy with Champagne for an elegant twist.
-Modernise the brandy after supper tradition with a round of Brandy Alexanders; brandy, crème de cacao and cream, which pull together to form a delicious and satisfying dessert cocktail.
+Modernize the brandy after supper tradition with a round of Brandy Alexanders; brandy, crème de cacao, and cream, which pull together to form a delicious and satisfying dessert cocktail.